red-lipped-batfish-scad/HugelMaps/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 There are many great user generated marketplaces available on GitHub; however, we didn't find one that really suited our needs so we created one for the permaculture community.
-We want to create a user generated marketplace that'll be the one stop shop for the permaculture community to give suppplies, sell equipment, and ask questions.
+HugelMaps is a user-generated marketplace explicitly built for the permaculture community.
+Modeled after the Buy Nothing Project model where members give away unneeded items and may ask for needed items with no strings attached.

 Here's why:
 * Rather than limit the garden to only one use, permaculture gardens employ a variety of uses